loopholelabs/silo/pkg/storage/devicegroup/README.md

 ## Creation

-There are two methods to create a `DeviceGroup`
+There are two methods to create a `DeviceGroup`.

 ### NewFromSchema